OSH Answers Fact Sheets

 - being overloaded with work.

 The result is that the worker is denied any control over the timing and the speed of work, creating the feeling of "always being in a hurry."
-This haste and resulting stress while working cause the body muscles to tense up which, in turns, significantly accelerates the risk for developing RMIs.
+This haste and resulting stress cause the body muscles to tense up which, in turns, significantly accelerates the risk for developing RMIs.

 Although every effort is made to ensure the accuracy, currency and completeness of the information, CCOHS does not guarantee, warrant, represent or undertake that the information provided is correct, accurate or current.
 CCOHS is not liable for any loss, claim, or demand arising directly or indirectly from any use or reliance upon the information.